yPhil-gh/Emulsion/README.md

 | X-Box 630  | [Xenia Canary](https://github.com/xenia-canary/xenia-canary) |                          | `.iso`          |

 **NB**
-- The arguments in this list are set as default in Emulsion
+- **1** The extensions in this list are set as default in Emulsion
-- All the names **in bold** are directly installed from the normal system (Ubuntu box) repo / app store:
+- **2** All the names **in bold** are directly installed from the normal system (Ubuntu box) repo / app store:

-`sudo apt install mednafen nestopia amiberry mupen64plus pcsx2`
+`mednafen nestopia amiberry mupen64plus pcsx2`

-The others are installed with appImage.
+The other emulators can all be installed with appImage.

 #### Cover art